pantsel/konnect-portal-ops-cli/README.md

 | ----------- | ------------------------------------------------------------------------------- |
 | `LOG_LEVEL` | Logging verbosity level (`DEBUG`, `INFO`, `WARNING`, `ERROR`).
 Default: `INFO`. |

-## How It Works

-1. **Parse OAS Spec**: The script reads the provided OpenAPI Specification (OAS) file and extracts essential API metadata such as title, version, and description.
-2. **Authentication**: The `KonnectApi` client is initialized using the provided token and Konnect URL.
-3. **Operations**:
-   - If the `--delete` flag is set, the script deletes the API product after confirmation.
-   - Otherwise, the API product is created or updated, its spec is uploaded, and it is published or deprecated based on the provided flags.

 ## Logging